 Release date: October 19, 2018

 I know, I know.
 If Texas Chainsaw Massacre, Final Destination, Saw, and Friday the 13th are anything to go by, reboots and modern sequels to classic horror franchises never end with good results.
 But the 2018 Halloween movie could be different.
 Jamie Lee Curtis is returning as franchise icon Laurie Strode, Danny McBride is helping pen the script (suggesting that the movie will have a healthy sense of self-aware humour), and John Carpenter himself is on board to produce and score.
 Heck, even the original man behind the mask, Nick Castle, is back to reprise his role as knife enthusiast turned serial killer Michael Myers.
-Add to all this, the chilling first teaser trailer, which has recently been released and we may have a revived slasher horror masterpiece on our hands come this October.
+Add to all this, the chilling trailer, which has recently been released and we may have a revived slasher horror masterpiece on our hands come this October.

 Release date: October 24, 2018 (UK)/November 2, 2018 (US)

 Much like the song it’s named after, Bohemian Rhapsody’s ongoing journey to the big screen has already been marked by a frenzy of ups and downs.
 First Sacha Baron Cohen quit after working on pre-production for six years on the biopic, before director Bryan Singer then departed the project only last December, reportedly due to an unprofessional demeanour that didn’t sit well with star Rami Malek, who’s set to play Freddie Mercury himself.
 Thankfully, we've since had a couple of trailers for the movie, which not only seem to show that the movie hasn't suffered from its behind-the-scenes drama, but also pretty much knocked everyone's socks off!
 With Malek doing more than justice to the legendary singer (from what we've seen so far) and every Queen smash hit stuffed into the film as well, this looks to be one for Queen fans and newbies alike.
-Seriously, watch the latest trailer and tell me you don't want to see this upcoming movie?
+Seriously, watch the latest trailer and tell me you don't want to see this upcoming movie asap?

 The Girl in the Spider's Web